DenizK7/Modern-Dokuz--Eylul-Bilgi-Isletim-Sistemi-MDEBIS-/README.md

-# ODERN DOKUZ EYLUL INFORMATION MANAGEMENT SYSTEM (MDEBIS)
+# MODERN DOKUZ EYLUL INFORMATION MANAGEMENT SYSTEM (MDEBIS)

 In case of a need to reach the creators, please use the following e-mails